The Battle of Waterloo on 18th June 1815; the battle that ended the dominance of the French Emperor Napoleon over Europe; the end of an epoch

 30th Foot later the East Lancashire Regiment later the Queen’s Lancashire Regiment now the Duke of Lancaster’s Regiment

-32nd Foot later the Duke of Cornwall’s Light Infantry and now the Light Infantry
+32nd Foot later the Duke of Cornwall’s Light Infantry later the Light Infantry now the Rifles

 33rd Foot the Duke of Wellington’s Regiment now the Yorkshire Regiment